-Ashley earned his B.A. in history from the University of Utah and his teaching certification from Utah State.
-He spent many years working at the Marriott Library in the Special Collections Department.
+Ashley earned his Master of Education and Special Education Endorsement at Westminster College.
+His graduate research studied the influence of mindfulness on ADHD and anxiety.
+He has a B.A. in history from the University of Utah, and spent many years working at the Marriott Library in the Special Collections Department.
 In 2005, he started teaching social sciences at Realms of Inquiry and leading student service projects and immersion learning experiences in Chile, Ecuador and Costa Rica.

 Ashley has also been an experiential educator and learning specialist for students at a therapeutic boarding school.
 Ashley believes in the value of making connections across a broad range of subjects and bringing learning theory into the classroom to make curriculum relevant and meaningful.

 He lives in Salt Lake City with his wife and two young sons.
 They enjoy being on rivers, rock climbing, and playing in Utah’s red rock canyons.

 Fun Fact about Ashley: He was a professional river guide on the Colorado River and the Middle Fork of the Salmon River.

 Growing up taking canoe trips in Wisconsin with my family, I enjoyed making observations of the flora, fauna and landscape, wondering about all the connections that exist between these powerful forces.
 I found my way into teaching after studying various aspects of biology at the University of Minnesota.
 I taught high school science for three years in Minneapolis as well as guided canoe, kayak, hiking, and climbing trips in the Boundary Waters and Apostle Islands.

 I love to travel, and had the pleasure of exploring the beautiful country of Venezuela, where I studied Spanish.